Epidemic Intelligence Information System (EPIS)

 - ELDSNet (European Legionnaires’ Disease Surveillance Network)

 EPIS-ELDSNet brings together data on Legionnaires’ disease, with a focus on the detection and follow-up of travel-associated clusters, and the investigation of community outbreaks (in an ad hoc fora with restricted access).
 This allows risk assessment and timely risk communication to the authorities in charge of risk management.
-The 31 EU/EEA Member States and eleven non-EU countries currently have access to EPIS-ELDSNET.
+The 31 EU/EEA countries, 24 non-EU countries (2), and Caribbean Public Health Agency currently have access to EPIS-ELDSNet.

 - VPD (Vaccine Preventable Diseases)